 Former Beth Midrash (prayer house, Busk, Ukraine.
 The Beth Midrash occupies the rear of the former Synagogue, now an Evangelical Church.

 Market, L’viv – formerly the Jewish centery

-Andriy with blue aeroplane, outside the Maternity Hospital, L’viv – formerly the Jewish hospital
+Andriy with blue aeroplane outside the Maternity Hospital, L’viv, formerly the Israelite Jewish Hospital

 Cow-herders, Jewish Cemetery, Busk, Ukraine